 When it was over, the Flood of 2011 left more than $1 billion in damage, claimed at least one life and wrecked towns, homes, farm fields and roads from Montana to Missouri.

 The planned project calls for a trail to lead visitors from the nearby visitor center to the landmark rock formation, allowing them to get closer to the monument.

 A world-premiere play at the Rose Theater tells the story of a little girl amid historic Russian pogroms.

-In honor of Presidents Day, test yourself on the nation's chief executives.
+Test yourself on the nation's chief executives.